saclark/jekyll-multipost/README.md

 - Use the `mutlipost.rb` file from the `jekyll_v1-2` directory.

 ## Usage
-This plugin gives you the option to list more than one layout in the YAML front matter of your posts and pages (entires with a single layout -- e.g. `layout: layout_a` will still behave as usual).
+This plugin gives you the option to list more than one layout in the YAML front matter of your posts and pages (entries with a single layout (e.g. `layout: layout_a`) will still behave as usual).

+Example:
 ```yaml
 ---
 layout: [layout_a, layout_b]